-appointion attraction Training must be set to set 1. specific situations.
-Training must promote evidence- based services and best practice procedures for urgent and emergent care situations.
-3) Training for staff must include but not be limited to the following topics: a) Person Centered Planning; b) Familiarity with DOH-DDD and mental health service array and other community resources and services to provide guidance and referrals to callers; c) Risk Assessment including suicide, homicide, and any other risk of harm to self or others; d) Screening, assessment, and intervention/treatment planning; e) Positive behavioral support; f) Functional behavioral assessment and behavioral support plan functions and processes; g) Behavioral crisis intervention system (Safety Care, Crisis Prevention Institute (CPI), the Mandt system); h) Dual diagnosis (I/DD and mental health); i) A familiarity with psychotropic medications, classifications and side effects; j) Trauma informed care; k) De-escalation techniques; and l) Cultural and diversity awareness and sensitivity.
-4) All staff must show competency in the following areas: a) Following the guidelines of the Standards and their own organization; b) Showing empathy, concern and caring for all participants receiving services; c) Being able to direct and facilitate an effective interaction and avoid power struggles; d) Working with supervisors and other team members to make decisions and provide services; e) Offering choices versus directives; f) Interacting with individuals with intellectual and developmental disabilities and communication deficits; g) Ability to interact with people who are escalated, emotional, anxious, and angry;
+- based services and best practice procedures for urgent and emergent care situations. - 3) Training for staff must include but not be limited to the following topics: - a) Person Centered Planning; - b) Home and Community-Based Services Final Rule for Community Integration; - Familiarity with DOH-DDD and mental health service array and other community resources and services to provide guidance and referrals to callers; - d) Risk Assessment including suicide, homicide, and any other risk of harm to self or others; - e) Screening, assessment, and intervention/treatment planning; - f) Positive behavioral support; - g) Functional behavioral assessment and behavioral support plan functions and processes; - h) Behavioral crisis intervention system (Safety Care, Crisis Prevention Institute (CPI), the Mandt system); - i) Dual diagnosis (I/DD and mental health); - j) A familiarity with psychotropic medications, classifications and side effects; - k) Trauma informed care; - 1) De-escalation techniques; and - m) Cultural and diversity awareness and sensitivity. - 4) All staff must show competency in the following areas: - a) Following the guidelines of the Standards and their own organization; - b) Showing empathy, concern and caring for all participants receiving services; - c) Being able to direct and facilitate an effective interaction and avoid power struggles; - d) Working with supervisors and other team members to make decisions and provide services; - e) Offering choices versus directives; - f) Interacting with individuals with intellectual and developmental disabilities and communication deficits; - g) Ability to interact with people who are escalated, emotional, anxious, and angry;

-h) Knowledge of how and when to utilize problem solving, alternative choices, and prescribing steps moving forward; and i) Knowledge of how to recognize and act upon a life- or-death situation.
-GENERAL SERVICE SUPERVISOR QUALIFICATIONS (These are in addition to General Standards Section 3.4) Service Supervisor (Column A) Service Supervisors must have all of the following qualifications: 1) A master's degree, at minimum, in psychology, social work, or related field; 2) Possess a valid license to practice in the State of Hawai'i as a licensed clinical social worker ("LCSW"), licensed mental health counselor ("LMHC"), licensed marriage and family therapist ("LMFT"), licensed psychologist ("LP"), or registered nurse ("RN"); 3) At least three (3) years of experience working with people in crisis and/or people with I/DD with acute behaviors; 4) The service supervisor must be certified to train staff in the provider's crisis intervention system; and 5) The service supervisor must be able demonstrate to proficiency the ability to train staff on the BSP, if applicable and following training from the licensed professional or qualified designee in accordance with Hawai'i state law.
+- h) Knowledge of how and when to utilize problem solving, alternative choices, and prescribing steps moving forward; and - i) Knowledge of how to recognize and act upon a lifeor-death situation.

+GENERAL SERVICE SUPERVISOR QUALIFICATIONS (These are in addition to General Standards Section 3.4)

+Service Supervisor (Column A)

+Service Supervisors must have all of the following qualifications:

+- 1) A master's degree, at minimum, in psychology, social work, or related field; - 2) Possess a valid license to practice in the State of Hawai'i as a licensed clinical social worker ("LCSW"), licensed mental health counselor ("LMHC"), licensed marriage and family therapist ("LMFT"), licensed psychologist ("LP"), or registered nurse ("RN"); - 3) At least three (3) years of experience working with people in crisis and/or people with I/DD with acute behaviors; - 4) The service supervisor must be certified to train staff in the provider's crisis intervention system; and - 5) The service supervisor must be able demonstrate to proficiency the ability to train staff on the BSP, if applicable and following training from the licensed professional or qualified designee in accordance with Hawai'i state law.

 A supervisor must be on call 24 hours a day, seven (7) days a week, in the event of clinically complex or psychiatric-related situations in need of consultation, and a supervisor must be available for on-call service, consultation, direction, and case debriefings.

-FREQUENCY OF SUPERVISION: Staff must meet with their supervisor individually no less than once a month, and must be a part of clinical team meetings held monthly.
-Debriefings following the use of restrictive interventions must occur with the supervisor and staff involved within twenty-four (24) hours of the event.
+FREQUENCY OF SUPERVISION:

+- 1) Staff must meet with their supervisor individually no less than once a month, and must be a part of clinical team meetings held monthly. - 2) Debriefings following the use of restrictive interventions must occur with the supervisor and staff involved within twenty-four (24) hours of the event.